Silvio José Báez

-Silvio José Báez Ortega, O.C.D. (born 28 April 1958) is a Nicaraguan prelate of the Catholic Church.
+Silvio José Báez Ortega, OCD (born 28 April 1958) is a Nicaraguan Discalced Carmelite and a prelate of the Catholic Church.
 He earned a doctorate from the Pontifical Gregorian University, and then served primarily in Guatemala and the Vatican from 1989 to 2009.
 In 2009, Pope Benedict XVI appointed him an auxiliary bishop of the Archdiocese of Managua.
-He left Nicaragua and went into exile in April 2019 after receiving threats on his life.
+He left Nicaragua and went into exile in April 2019 after receiving threats against his life.

 Early life

 Báez was born on 28 April 1958 in Masaya, Nicaragua.
 He attended Salesian High School in Masaya, then the Central American University (UCA) in Managua, where he studied engineering, before leaving university in 1979 to enroll at the seminary of the Discalced Carmelites in Costa Rica.
 He completed his studies in philosophy and theology at the Theological Institute of Central America in San Jose, Costa Rica.

 Ordination and academic career

 Báez was ordained on 15 January 1984 in San Ramón, Alajuela, Costa Rica.
 He then earned a degree in Sacred Scripture at the Pontifical Biblical Institute.
 He next served in Guatemala as Rector of the Seminary of the Discalced Carmelite Fathers.
 Returning to Rome he completed his doctoral studies in Sacred Scripture and Exegesis at the Pontifical Gregorian University.
 He also took specialized courses at the École Biblique in Jerusalem.

 Over the next decade he held a variety of academic positions: at the University "Francisco Marroquín" of Guatemala (1989–1994), at the University "Rafael Landívar" in Guatemala (1989–1991), and at the Major Seminary La Asunción in Guatemala (1991–1992), as Professor of Biblical Spirituality at the Pontifical University Urbaniana in Rome (2002).
 He joined the faculty of the Pontifical Theological Faculty Teresianum in 1994, becoming vice-president of the faculty and editor of the theology journal Teresianum.